LetsChatItUpWithChatGPT/TeamAgreement/README.md

   - We will be using GitHub project board so we have all of our tracking board and repos in the same location.

+## Git Process

+   What components of your project will live on GitHub?

+   -

+   How will you share the repository with your teammates?

+   -

+   What is your Git flow?

+   -

+   Will you be using a PR review workflow?
+If so, consider:

+   How many people must review a PR?

+   -

+   Who merges PRs?

+   -

+   How often will you merge?

+   -

+   How will you communicate that it’s time to merge?

+   -